-- 35. Prior to the issue of the relevant Construction Certificate, the following must be demonstrated to the satisfaction of the Principal Certifying Authority: - The building must achieve a 5-star Green Star Design as-built rating.
-Evidence (a) is to be provided in accordance with the Design Review certified rating of the Green Building Council of Australia. - A dual reticulation (dual pipe) system is to be installed of sufficient size and (b) capacity to supply all potable and non-potable water uses for the building including single connection point at the boundary of the site for connection to a future recycled water scheme. - The building will be designed to achieve a 4 star NABERS water rating. (c) - LED lighting must be provided throughout the building. (d) - Outdoor air ventilation rates must exceed the minimum requirements of AS1668.2 (e) 2012 by 50%.

-- (f) All lifts must be gearless with regenerative drives.
-Passenger lifts to have destination control. - (g) Solar photovoltaic generation must be installed to the extent indicated for the roof and lift motor room roof as outlined on approved drawing ref: DA2-16 A and DA2-17 A. - (h) The carpark levels are to be naturally ventilated to the fullest extent possible under the NCC BCA. - (i) The building will be designed and constructed to operate at a minimum NABERS Energy rating of 5.5 stars without accounting for any Green Power used in the building and a corresponding Commitment Agreement be entered into with NSW Office of Environment and Heritage.
+- 30. Prior to the issue of the relevant Construction Certificate, the following must be demonstrated to the satisfaction of the Principal Certifying Authority: - (a) The building must achieve a 5-star Green Star Design as-built rating.
+Evidence is to be provided in accordance with the Design Review certified rating of the Green Building Council of Australia. - (b) A dual reticulation (dual pipe) system is to be installed of sufficient size and capacity to supply all potable and non-potable water uses for the building including single connection point at the boundary of the site for connection to a future recycled water scheme. - (c) The building will be designed to achieve a 4 star NABERS water rating. - (d) LED lighting must be provided throughout the building. - (e) Outdoor air ventilation rates must exceed the minimum requirements of AS1668.2 2012 by 50%. - (f) All lifts must be gearless with regenerative drives.
+Passenger lifts to have destination control. - (g) Solar photovoltaic generation must be installed to the extent indicated for the roof and lift motor room roof as outlined on approved drawing ref: DA2-16 A and DA2-17 A. - (h) The building will be designed and constructed to operate at a minimum NABERS Energy rating of 5 stars without accounting for any Green Power used in the building and a corresponding Commitment Agreement be entered into with NSW Office of Environment and Heritage.